mustafausama/storefrontAPI/README.md

 To start the application in watch mode run:

     npm run watch
-  To execute the prettier script run:
+To build the application run:

     npm run build

 To build the application and test it run:

     npm run test
+[Windows] To build the application and test it :

+    npm run test:windows

 ## File structure

-* **Routing**
-All routings are available in the REQUIREMENTS.md file
+* **handlers:** the handlers folder contains the handler functions used in routings
+* **models:** the models folder contains the schemas and models of the database tables
+* **services:** the services folder contains the dashboard controller
+* **tests:** the tests folder contains the testing helper and the unit tests required for each function and api endpoin

 ## Unit Tests

 There are unit tests for every functionality the API provides

+Unit tests cover all the required model functions and all the API endpoints.
-- There are unit tests for the user inside src/tests/user.spec.ts
+- There are unit tests for the user inside src/tests/user.spec.ts.
 - There are unit tests for the order inside src/tests/order.spec.ts
 - There are unit tests for the product inside src/tests/product.spec.ts